 When performed correctly, hair removal through electrolysis is permanent.
 That's why it's important to carefully select your electrologist.

-Electrolysis is the only method of hair removal that is considered by the FDA and the American Medical Association to be permanent.
+Electrolysis is the only method of hair removal that the FDA and the American Medical Association have deemed to be permanent.

-Electrolysis consists of inserting a probe of the same diameter into each active hair follicle and applying either energy, heat or the combination of the two to treat the follicle and remove your unwanted hair.
+Electrolysis consists of inserting a probe of the same diameter as the hair into each active hair follicle and applying either energy, heat or the combination of the two to treat the follicle and remove your unwanted hair.

-Because each follicle is treated separately, electrolysis can target very specific areas to ensure you keep the hair you want and get rid of the hair you don't want!
+Because each follicle is treated separately, electrolysis can target very specific areas to ensure you keep the hair you want and get rid of the hair you don't!

-You will benefit from my knowledge of the most up-to-date information on hair growth and treatment of hair in unwanted places.
+My clients benefit from my knowledge of the most up-to-date information on hair growth and treatment of hair in unwanted places.

 I utilize the latest technology in epilation equipment to maximize the results and minimize discomfort.